 - HR Compliance Audit: Analyses all HR procedures, policies, forms, etc. to find out whether they comply with current legislation and HR best practices (does not cover payroll).
 A comprehensive report is provided that includes what was discovered, what gaps and risks are present, along with conclusions and recommendations.

 - HR and Payroll Compliance Audit: This includes all three audits described above.

 - Payroll Ghost Audit: This is a special snap check of all employees paid in a specific period against head count to confirm everyone being paid is an actual employee.

-- Payroll Remediation: If it has been identified that employees have been underpaid this activity will rework calculations over the any period required to provide an accurate cost based on the criteria set for either each employee effected a fixed amount each or any other combination sought.
+- Payroll Remediation: If it has been identified that employees have been underpaid this activity will rework calculations over any period required to provide an accurate cost based on the criteria set for either each employee affected by a fixed amount or any other combination sought.

 - Payroll Staff Assessment: This type of assessment is to identify what the current skill level is for an individual payroll practitioner or for the team as a whole.
 The assessment can be used to identify professional development or to assess their outgoing suitability for working in payroll.

 There is some work you would need to do for any of the above audits (providing the information via a questionnaire and other supporting documents).
 We can also tailor the audit and consult on any other aspect of your payroll to cover any other areas that you require.